ckahn/audiofile-app/README.md

 <!-- Add link when available -->

 ## Minimum Viable Product
-AudioFile is an audio-sharing web application using Ruby on Rails for the backend and Backbone.js for the front.
+AudioFile is an audio-sharing web application built with Ruby on Rails on the backend and Backbone.js on the front.
 It is based on [SoundCloud][https://soundcloud.com].

 Users can:

-- [] Create accounts
+- [ ] Create accounts
-- [] Create sessions (i.e., log in)
+- [ ] Create sessions (i.e., log in)
-- [] Upload tracks
+- [ ] Upload tracks
+- [ ] View all public tracks
+- [ ] View stream of followed users' tracks
-- [] Listen to uploaded tracks
+- [ ] Listen to tracks
-- [] Create playlists
-- [] Like individual tracks and entire playlists
+- [ ] Like tracks and playlists
-- [] Follow other users
-- [] Tag tracks
-- [] Search for tracks by name, album and/or tag
+- [ ] Create playlists

 ## Design Docs
 * [Wireframes][views]